tariusagi/ulcd/README.md

 If you don't want to control the backlight, just connect the BLA pin to +5V, which let the backlight on all the time, or leave both BLA and BLK out to disable the backlight.

+## st7920-demo

+A Python 3 program to demonstrate the 128x64 ST7920 LCD.
+Running without argument to display a simple test or "all" to perform a full demonstration with texts, custom fonts and graphics.

 ## hd44780.py
 *This module is a work in progress, not ready to use yet*